Diamond Guide

 These four characteristics form the foundation of diamond evaluation.

 Cut is the most important factor.
 It determines how light enters and returns from the diamond.
 A well-cut diamond reflects light back to the viewer’s eye, creating brilliance (white light), fire (rainbow flashes), and scintillation (sparkle).
 Even a diamond with excellent color and clarity can appear lifeless if it is poorly cut.
+Beyond the basic cut grade, proportions matter — table size, depth percentage, crown angle, and pavilion angle all influence light performance.

 Carat Weight refers to a diamond’s weight, not its visible size.
 Two diamonds of equal carat weight can appear dramatically different depending on their cut proportions and face-up dimensions.